mongodb/terraform-provider-mongodbatlas/TROUBLESHOOTING.md

 # Troubleshooting

-The following are some of the common issues/errors encountered when using MongoDB Atlas Provider for Terraform:
+The following are some of the common issues/errors encountered when using Terraform Provider for MongoDB Atlas :

 ## Issue: Order of element objects in a TypeList attribute randomly changes everytime user runs `terraform plan`:

 ### Cause:
 This problem occurs if the user is trying to dynamically add object to an attribute List, for example, by using `dynamic`.
 This is a known Terraform behavior as `dynamic` can attempt bring objects into schema in any order.

 This can be resolved by:

 1. Defining a static list of objects in your resource as shown in the example below: